JoshStrobl/Perfily/README.md

 perfily.suite.OutputResult("SuiteName");
 ```

 `perfily.suite.Run` - This function will run all the tests associated with the Suite.
+You can also call this function with `perfily.RunSuite`.

 Option | Type
 ---- | -----